Wealthy, good-looking and oh-so-hip, if Ponsonby was a kid you went to school with, you’d probably hate them.

 The one thing almost all residents have in common?
 They couldn’t bear to live anywhere else.

-Dubbed “Auckland’s hippest strip”, Ponsonby Road is arguably the city’s most dangerous street for shopping, particularly if women’s clothing and shoes are your weakness.
+Dubbed “Auckland’s hippest strip,” Ponsonby Road is arguably the city’s most dangerous street for shopping, particularly if women’s clothing and shoes are your weakness.
 What gives it the edge over Britomart or Newmarket is the fact that among the usual suspects (Zambesi, Karen Walker, Kate Sylvester et al.) you’ll find a number of one-off boutiques.
-Widdess, Miss Crabb and Carlson are just three local favourites, but honestly, there’s enough to keep long-distance shoppers occupied all day.
+Widdess and Carlson are just two local favourites, but honestly, there’s enough to keep long-distance shoppers occupied all day.

 Because trying on dresses is such hard work, the strip is packed with excellent places to stop and refuel.
 From raw vegan cheesecakes to media-lauded cheeseburgers, whatever your heart desires, Ponsonby provides.
 Foodie-favourites include the uber-hip Orphan’s Kitchen, where they do inventive things with foraged foods; Saan for Thai like you’ve never had it before, and Blue Breeze Inn – think Chinese dim sum meets Hawaiian tiki bar.
 For those who simply can’t decide, Ponsonby Central is a ditherers paradise.
 With over 30 restaurants, cafes and artisan food shops under one roof, you can wander around eyeballing other people’s plates until something jumps out.